Families Together Program

 Supporting Parent Program

 This R01 study, funded by the National Institute of Child Health and Human Development, is a randomized clinical trial designed to test the effectiveness of Promoting First Relationships® for 247 birth parents of infants and toddlers identified by Child Protective Services.
 Results showed the intervention improved observed caregiver sensitivity and knowledge of children’s developmental needs; PFR also improved child’s stress physiology during difficult tasks.
 Children whose parents received PFR were 2.5 times less likely to be placed in foster care.
-Dr. Monica Oxford is the principal investigator, and Dr. Susan Spieker is the co-investigator.
 Published Results

 Fostering Families Program